akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The King is here

 The King’s retinue appeared around the bend—a dozen mounted knights, a cart with provisions, a cluster of servants.
 At their head rode Henry himself, on a great grey horse, his cloak dark against the pale sky.
+Beside him, on a white palfrey, sat Queen Matilda, her expression curious and warm.

-Beatrice had seen him in the hall, seated, laughing.
+Beatrice had seen the King in his hall, seated, laughing.
 Seeing him now, riding toward her home, was different.
-He was not a king on a throne; he was a man on a horse, broad-shouldered, watchful, taking in every detail of the lane, the cottages, the villagers who knelt, for it wasn’t every day that a king passed through the village.
+He was not a king on a throne; he was a man on a horse, broad‑shouldered, watchful, taking in every detail of the lane, the cottages, the villagers who knelt.
+The Queen, too, looked about her with interest – at the flowers, the children, the smoke rising from the cottages.

-The children all threw their flowers, the women curtsied and the men bowed, heads uncovered.
-The king smiled and nodded, and Beatrice saw the village Reeve’s wife press a hand to her chest as if she had been blessed, talking earnestly to her neighbour.
+The children threw their flowers.
+The women curtsied and the men bowed, heads uncovered.
+The Reeve's daughter called out, “God save the King and Queen!”
+The blacksmith bellowed, “Long live Harold and Maude!” – a nickname that had followed the royal couple since their wedding.
+Henry grinned.
+Matilda inclined her head graciously.

-Henry and his retinue reined in before the gate, where old Harold was waiting eagerly for him.
-He dismounted, and for a moment the two old warriors looked at each other across the path.
+They reined in before the gate, where old Harold waited.
+Henry dismounted, then turned to help Matilda from her horse.
+For a moment the two old warriors – Henry and Harold – looked at each other across the path.
 Then Henry stepped forward and took Harold’s hand.

 “Rauthulfr,” he said.
 “You have not changed.”

 Harold’s mouth twitched.
 “You have better eyes than I, sire.
 I am dim of sight and half the man I was.”

-“Then the man you were must have been twice the man I remember.”
-Henry laughed, and the tension broke.
-He looked at Beatrice, at Godfrey, at the goose waddling unconcernedly across the yard.
-“And this is the goose.”
+“Then you must have been twice the man I remember.”
+Henry laughed, and the tension broke as he gave Harold a big chest-to-chest hug after the Saxon manner.
+He then gestured to Matilda.
+“My beloved wife wished to meet the man she has heard so much about.”

+Harold gave a full bow on his right knee before the Queen, to honour her in the Norman fashion.
+“My lady is welcome to this piece of land.”

+The Queen nodded and smiled.
+“Arise, no need for such ceremony between friends.
+And this is the goose?”

+Goosie came waddling unconcernedly across the yard.
 Beatrice curtsied.
-“Goosie, thanks to your mercy, sire.”
+“Goosie, thanks to your mercy, your Grace.”

 “Goosie.”
-He shook his head.
-“My clerks will have a fine time with that name.”
-He offered his arm.
+Matilda’s eyes crinkled.
+“I shall have to tell my ladies.
+They will not believe it.”

+Henry offered his arm.
 “Shall we go inside?
 I am told there is a fire laid on the hearth, and I have not been warm since October.”

 ---

 ### Be it ever so humble

-## Revised Scene: “Be it ever so humble” – Thickened with Food, Music, and Henry’s Commentary

-Below is the **drop-in replacement** for the scene.
-I have added:

-- **Food descriptions** – a king’s generosity adapted to a thegn’s hall (roasted fowl, fresh bread, ale, early winter vegetables, honey cakes)
-- **Music** – Matilda’s influence, even in absence (harp, perhaps a singer)
-- **Henry’s comment** – acknowledging the quality despite the humble setting

----

-### Be it ever so humble

 The hall had never looked so small.
-Henry sat in Harold’s chair for a time—Harold had insisted—and the old thegn took the stool beside him, their heads close as they talked.
-Beatrice moved between them, pouring wine, serving bread, trying not to listen.
+Henry sat in Harold’s chair for a time – Harold had insisted – and the old thegn took the stool beside him.
+Queen Matilda sat on a cushioned bench, her eyes taking in every detail: the smoke‑blackened beams, the dried herbs hanging from the rafters, the rushes freshly laid.

 The table before them was not the usual groaning board of Westminster, but it was honest.
 Roasted birds—not Goosie—sat on a wooden platter, its skin crisped to gold, surrounded by leeks and parsnips from the hall’s own garden.
 Fresh loaves, still warm from the hearth, gave off a smell of rye and honey.
 A pitcher of small ale, brewed by Beatrice’s own hand, stood beside a flagon of the King’s own wine – a gift from the royal stores, which Harold had opened only after Henry insisted.
 For sweet, there were honey cakes spiced with ginger, and a bowl of early winter apples, wrinkled but sharp.

+Matilda leaned toward Beatrice.
+“You made the ale yourself?”

+Beatrice nodded, her cheeks warm.
+“Yes, Your Grace.”

+“It is good.”
+Matilda took another sip.

 From the corner of the hall, near the screens passage, a harp began to play.
 The musician was a young woman from a nearby village, her voice low and clear, singing a lay of lost love and distant hills.
 Godfrey, standing by the door, recognised the tune – one his mother had taught him, though he did not say so.
 Beatrice caught his eye and smiled.

 Henry paused, a piece of bread halfway to his mouth, and listened.
 When the song ended, he turned to Harold.
 “You have music here,” he said.
-“The Queen would approve.
-She sent word ahead, I think – or perhaps she has spies even in the forest.”
+“The Queen approves.”
+He glanced at Matilda, who nodded.
+“She sent word ahead, I think – or perhaps she has spies even in the forest.”
 He grinned.
 “The hall may be small, Rauthulfr, but you keep it well.
-The bread is better than my own baker’s, and the ale has a kick I did not expect.
-I shall have to send my cook to learn from your daughter.”
+The bread is better than my own baker’s, and the ale has a kick I did not expect.”

-Harold’s mouth twitched.
-“The silver was easier to train.”

-Henry roared with laughter.
-Godfrey, standing by the door, allowed himself a small smile.
+Matilda accepted one of the honey cakes offered by Beatrice.
+“I shall have to send my cook to learn from your daughter.
+I must have the recipe.”

+Henry clapped his hand on the older man’s shoulder.
+“Now, I would hear a warrior’s tale, for I know it shall be told right.
+A river and a witless brother of mine.”

 Beatrice could not help hearing fragments, even as she served.